 Small-scale floating wetlands have failed due to maintenance and short service lives — the more thriving the wetland became the heavier and more unbalanced the structure, causing them to tip or sink.
 McLaren and their project team took into consideration the lessons learned from these previous structures and designed a floating wetland with inert plastic materials, and an adjustable buoyancy system to counteract the accumulation of marine growth.
 This design solution blurs the boundaries between natural and structured urban environments, showing they can coexist and flourish together.

 The 1-year prototyping phase started in the spring of 2017.
-A 15 foot by 20-foot prototype that anchors on two sets of existing guide pipe piles were developed to 60% design.
-The project team determined the best-detailing practices and operational limitations of the floating wetland before finalizing 100% construction drawings, saving the NAIB money and while designing the most effective project.
+A 15 foot by 20-foot prototype that anchors on two sets of existing guide pipe piles was developed to 60% design.
+The project team determined the best-detailing practices and operational limitations of the floating wetland before finalizing 100% construction drawings, saving the NAIB money, and while designing the most effective project.

 The McLaren team found that the most prudent and cost-effective solution for creating stability in the low freeboard required by the plantings (highest marsh levels only extend 6 inches above water) was adding a controllable ballast system, counteracting the effects of added marine growth weight.
 By calculating the sinking rates from the prototype, the design team arrived at an estimated fouling load of 1.5 pounds per square foot per year, which will gradually taper off to near zero before year 10.